 As part of our 50th anniversary celebration, we sent twelve lucky travelers on tours around the world.
-Katherine was one of those winners, and this past year she set out on a Kenyan safari with her sisters.
+Katherine was one of those winners, and she set out on a Kenyan safari with her sisters.

 The draw of a safari is simple: sprawling plains and the stunning animals who call it home.
 Beyond the spots and stripes, Katherine had another reason to travel around the globe.
 When her father was ill, a kind Kenyan woman named Esther was one of his caretakers.
 After Katherine’s father passed away, she no longer saw Esther but heard that she returned to her home country to pursue her dream of creating more opportunities for women in Kenya.
 Katherine hoped her trip would give her the opportunity to reconnect with an old friend who had provided her father with such compassionate care.

 Reuniting with an old friend

 During the last year of my dad’s life we had caregivers in my parent’s home 24/7, including Esther.
 When dad was napping, she told me a bit about herself and her life in Kenya.
 She had such a quiet, unobtrusive manner about her so when she spoke, you listened carefully.
 She talked about the Kenyan people, their generosity, and how devoted they are to members of their tribe.

 She also told me how unfairly women were treated in her tribe.
 Esther had many personal struggles there and through her church in Kenya, she was able to connect with the Kenyan community in my town and move to America.
 Esther’s dream was to save money and return to Kenya to start a business that empowers women.

 When I won the trip to Kenya, I tracked down Esther’s email and reintroduced myself to refresh our relationship, as it had been five years since I last saw her.
 I didn’t hear back, so after a couple of months I resent the email.
 Still no reply.
 I attempted two more times—still nothing.
 Then just a few days before I left, I found her on Facebook!
 Yet again, no reply.